 The Hidden Risks of Passive Investing

-It is also no secret that investors have gone beyond merely shifting a portion of their portfolios to a bevy of low-cost index funds - they have moved millions upon millions of dollars into passive investments and asset allocation models as well.
+It is also no secret that investors have gone beyond merely shifting a portion of their portfolios to a bevy of low cost index funds - they have moved millions upon millions of dollars into passive mutual funds and asset allocation models.

-I believe many of these investors have done so on the basis of cost savings without understanding the long-term implications of their choice, which has the potential for long-term disappointment as a result.
-For example, a 2018 research study prepared by the Natixis Center for Investor Insight revealed that 64% of those polled believe that index funds are less risky, and 71% think that index funds can help minimize losses.
+I believe many of these investors have made their decisions to move into passive investments based on cost savings and achieving index returns, without fully understanding the long-term implications of their choices.
+This has the potential for long-term disappointment as a result.
+For example, a 2018 research study prepared by the Natixis Center for Investor Insight revealed that 64% of those polled believe that their index funds are less risky than active funds, and 71% think that index funds will help them minimize losses in down markets.

 What You Need to Know About Passive Investing

-Most investors had no idea that nearly one-fourth of their investment was in one industry, and had no idea just how badly the financial crisis was apt to hurt their net worth.
-The same could be said for the dot.com markets of the late 1990’s.
+Most investors have no idea that almost thirty percent of their investment in the Index is in one industry, and have no idea just how badly bear markets are apt to hurt their net worth, as in the Great Financial Crisis or the dot.com bubble of the late 1990s.

-The more worrisome trend, in my view, is the shift to passive asset allocation and other passive investment strategies, and the more powerful effect this has on long-term investment results when compared to individual investment selection.
+The more worrisome trend, in my view, is the shift to static asset allocation and other passive strategies, rather than the shift to index funds, per se.
+This can have a more powerful, negative effect on long-term investment results.

-For example, in a landmark paper published in 1986, “Determinants of Portfolio Performance”, Gary P. Brinson, L. Randolph Hood, and Gilbert L. Beebower concluded that asset allocation is the primary determinant of a portfolio’s return, and in fact it was 90% of the reason for a portfolio’s return.
-The “Brinson Study” as it is referred to, was revisited by Gary Brinson in 1991 yielded similar results.
+For example, in a landmark paper published in 1986, “Determinants of Portfolio Performance”, Gary P. Brinson, L. Randolph Hood, and Gilbert L. Beebower concluded that asset allocation is the primary determinant of a portfolio’s return, and in fact, it was 90% of the reason for a portfolio’s return.
+The “Brinson Study", as it is referred to, was revisited by Gary Brinson in 1991 and yielded similar results.

-A more simplified conclusion from the study is that 90% of the return in an investor’s portfolio will be determined by the mix of stocks, bonds, commodities, currencies, and cash and only 10% will be determined by which specific investments are chosen within each category, and the costs associated with purchasing them.
+A more simplified conclusion from the study is that 90% of the return in an investor’s portfolio will be determined by the mix of stocks, bonds, commodities, currencies, and cash, while only 10% will be determined by which individual stocks or investment funds are chosen within each category, or the costs associated with purchasing them.

 Finally, there is the issue of the tax ramifications of passive investing.
-Index funds and passive asset allocation by their very nature cause constant rebalancing.
+Index funds and passive asset allocation create transactions regularly through constant rebalancing.
 This causes batches of buying and selling, which causes capital gains to be realized and distributed to the index fund shareholder at the end of the year, regardless of the consequences.

-Investors need to spend more time understanding their investment strategy, asset allocation and investment selection in order to be prepared for the multiple risks that comes along with it.
+Investors need to spend more time understanding their investment strategy, asset allocation, and investment selection to be prepared for the multiple risks that come along with it.
 This will improve the odds of reaching their long-term goals as well as provide a basis for course corrections, as well as stick-to-it-ness when the time arrives.

 *Investors cannot invest directly in indexes.
 The performance of any index is not indicative of the performance of any investment and does not take into account the effects of inflation and the fees and expenses associated with investing.
 Asset allocation, which is driven by complex mathematical models, should not be confused with the much simpler concept of diversification.
 Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns and it is an investment strategy that will not guarantee a profit or protect you from loss.

-If you lack the time and expertise to actively manage your investments, and are sensitive to the downside of passive investing, then you’re ready for an actively managed account.
+If you lack the time and expertise to actively allocate your investments and are sensitive to the potential pitfalls of passive investing, a good place to start is to speak with an experienced financial advisor who can act as an active asset allocator.

 --